conjuncts/gmft/README.md

 Many pdf extractors require detectron2, poppler, paddleocr, tesseract etc., which may require external installation.
 Detectron2 is particularly difficult to install on windows.
 OCR models may require tesseract or paddleocr.

-gmft can be installed in one line: `pip install gmft`.
-But it may help to have [transformers](https://pypi.org/project/transformers/) and pytorch preinstalled.
+To install gmft, install [transformers](https://pypi.org/project/transformers/) and [pytorch](https://pytorch.org/get-started/locally/) with the necessary GPU/CPU options.
+Then run `pip install gmft`.

 gmft relies on [pypdfium2](https://github.com/pypdfium2-team/pypdfium2) and [transformers](https://github.com/huggingface/transformers).
 On the first run, gmft downloads Microsoft's TATR from huggingface, which requires ~270mB total and is saved to `~/.cache/huggingface/hub/models--microsoft--table-{transformer-detection, structure-recognition}` and `~/.cache/huggingface/hub/models--timm--resnet18.a1_in1k`.